 (facts updated June 2019)

 Calgary, Alberta, May 7, 2018 – Calgary entrepreneur, Joe McBurney, walked away from a successful career to change perceptions around automotive warranties.
-Joe McBurney has launched Obvi Inc., which provides simple, clearly written and easy to understand extended automotive warranty and gap insurance that can be purchased directly online for a fraction of the price available through other providers.
+Joe McBurney has launched Obvi Inc., which provides a simple, clearly written and easy to understand extended automotive warranty that can be purchased directly online for a fraction of the price available through other providers.

 “Both from a price and product perspective, the feedback we’ve received is ‘this is too good to be true,’” McBurney said.
 “The reality is that a lack of competition and innovation in this space has resulted in people overpaying for these products for far too long.
 I saw how technology was improving so many different aspects of the insurance industry around the globe and thought that someone should step up and do something in the warranty and GAP market, so I did.”